...

 3. Reliability and Downtime

 Because the network is still growing, there are occasional service interruptions.
-But as more satellites are launching, these gaps are becoming less frequent.
-Starlink is also improving its software constantly to optimize connections.
+But as more satellites are launched, these gaps are becoming less frequent.
+Starlink is also improving its software constantly to optimize connections and ensure a more secure browsing experience.

 Start creating Verdict in seconds, and convert more of your visitors into leads.